chrisodicho/article-archiver/README.md

 # Article Archiver ![production](https://github.com/chrisodicho/article-archiver/actions/workflows/prod.workflow.yml/badge.svg)

-The purpose of this library is to convert online articles / blog posts into markdown by preserving only the article content, local media assets, and meta data.
+The purpose of this library is to convert online articles / blog posts into local markdown by preserving:

+- article content
+- media assets
+- meta data

 The heavy lifting around scraping is done with [Cypress](https://www.cypress.io/) and the content is enhanced with [Mozilla Readability](https://github.com/mozilla/readability).